MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/connect-organizational-asset-libraries-to-Copilot.md

 - *LibraryURL* is the absolute URL of the library to be designated as a central location for organizational assets.

 - *ThumbnailURL* is the URL for the image file that you want to appear in the card's background in the file picker; this image must be on the same site as the library.
-The name publicly displayed for the library will be the organization's name.
+The name publicly displayed for the library is the organization's name.

 - *OrgAssetType* must be ImageDocumentLibrary.
-For now search functionality only support ImageDocumentLibrary.
+For now search functionality only supports ImageDocumentLibrary.

 - *CopilotSearchable* is the toggle of the search functionality.
 To enable the organization image library, set CopilotSearchable to true in this location.